the-Jinxist/golang-backend-masterclass/README.md

 Because Swagger is WAAAAAY too expensive for us, we decided to try another solution called swagger-ui.
 We cloned the swagger-ui repo https://github.com/swagger-api/swagger-ui, copied all the files in the dist folder into doc/swagger-ui.
 We created a file server using all the copied files, and this is completely free because we are serving it ourselves.

 Day 46: We're learning about embedding front end files into a Go executable file.
 We used the library found here: https://github.com/rakyll/statik.
 Added the command to add the static file as found in the same link earlier.

+Day 47: Learning how to run DB migrations directly from inside Golang code.